Netflix, Inc.: Corporate culture

 Netflix grants all employees extremely broad discretion with respect to business decisions, expenses, and vacation—but in return expects consistently high performance, as enforced by what is known as the "keeper test".
 All supervisors are expected to constantly ask themselves if they would fight to keep an employee.
-If the answer is no, then it is time to let that employee go.
+If the answer is no, then the employee is dismissed.
 A slide from an internal presentation on Netflix's corporate culture summed up the test as: "Adequate performance gets a generous severance package."
 Such packages reportedly range from four months' salary in the United States to as much as six months in the Netherlands.

 The company offers unlimited vacation time for salaried workers and allows employees to take any amount of their paychecks in stock options.

-About the culture that results from applying such a demanding test, Hastings has said that "You gotta earn your job every year at Netflix," and, "There's no question it's a tough place...There's no question it's not for everyone."
+About the culture that results from applying such a demanding test, Hastings has said that "You gotta earn your job every year at Netflix," and, "There's no question it's a tough place ...
+There's no question it's not for everyone."
 Hastings has drawn an analogy to athletics: professional athletes lack long-term job security because an injury could end their career in any particular game, but they learn to put aside their fear of that constant risk and focus on working with great colleagues in the current moment.